-If you’ve ever come across any manga or anime, you’ve probably already heard people referred to as –san, –chan, –sensei or maybe -kun.
-These are Japanese honorifics, used in the same way one might use “sir” or “ma’am”, but it’s not quite that simple.
-There’s no way to even give an absolute rule of thumb for using them: it’s a mix of politeness and an indication of the type of relationship people have with one another.
-In Japan, politeness is quite important, even in daily life, so it’s very useful to know what to make of these honorifics.
+If you’ve ever come across any manga or anime, you’ve probably already heard people referred to as –san, –chan, –sensei, or maybe even –kun.
+These are Japanese honorifics and they are used in the same way one might use “sir” or “ma’am”.
+However, it’s not quite that simple.

 The main Japanese honorifics

-This is probably the first honorific you’ll learn how to use.
+San is probably the first honorific you’ll learn how to use and it is one of the most commonly used.
 You can use it with anyone you don’t really know, regardless of their gender, age or social status.
-It’s a neutral term, which most closely resembles “Sir/Madam” and is used the most commonly.
-This suffix could also be added to company or business names, like a pastry shop (パン屋さん, pan-ya-san), but it is also used when referring to mountains and volcanoes like Fuji-san (富士山).
+It’s a neutral term, which most closely resembles “Sir/Madam“.
+This suffix is also added to company or business names, like a pastry shop (パン屋さん, pan-ya-san).

 Other common honorifics